jeremyzyang/targeting_for_longterm_outcomes/README.md

 5. Estimating treatment effects

-This is not part of the policy optimization pipeline.
+This is not part of the policy learning pipeline.
 It produces results in Figure D.3-D.8 and Table D.4.

 Input data: observed churn and revenue, and covariates for users in the two experiments.
 Output data: estimated treatment effects.